WordPress/wordcamp.org/.docker/readme.md

 * Make sure WP is running the latest branch, and the database schema has been updated.
 * Review each line of the diff to make sure there isn't anything sensitive in the database.
 Scrub anything that is.
 There are some suggested strategies for reviewing database file diffs [here](https://github.com/WordPress/meta-environment/wiki/Reviewing-PRs-with-database-changes).

-Then you can run `bash /var/scripts/database.sh clean-export`.
+Then you can run `bash /var/scripts/database.sh clean-export` inside the container.
 It will automatically strip all post revisions, trashed posts, and transients from the database before dumping it into the **wordcamp_dev.sql** provision file.